 Units are single point power as standard.
-Refer to the Fig. 13-18 unit wiring diagrams and nameplate for power wiring details.
+Refer to Fig. 13-18 unit wiring diagrams and nameplate for power wiring details.
 Units may be special ordered for dual point power feeds with terminal block connections.
-Refer to the unit wiring diagrams and supplemental nameplate for dual point power feed information.
-See APPENDIX E - "TYPICAL WIRING DIAGRAMS" on page 102 for wiring details.
+Refer to the unit wiring diagram and supplemental nameplate for dual point power feed information.
+See Appendix E "TYPICAL WIRING DIAGRAMS" on page 111 for wiring details.